Interesting Facts about Rocks and 3 Different Types

 Types of Reservoir Rocks

-In order for a rock to be described as a reservoir rock, it must have a porous rock structure and it must have high permeability, and sedimentary rocks are the best types of rocks as reservoirs, the most prominent of which are:
+In order for a rock to be described as a reservoir rock, it must have a porous rock structure and it must have high permeability, and sedimentary rocks are the best types as reservoirs, the most prominent of which are:

 1. Sandstone reservoir rocks: which can be composed of quartz sand, or arkosic sandstone, with sand grain sizes ranging between 62 μm-2 mm.
 Sandstone is chosen in combination to combine porosity and permeability, that is the volume dominated by the sand on the rock, the size of the large and small grains should be, unlike in sandstone reservoirs they are those that consist sandstone usually about 25 meters.

-3. Dolomite rock: Dolomite rock is often considered one of the good reservoirs as reservoir rock; Because dolomite rock contains magnesium, which is 13% smaller in size than calcium, which is formed during the dolomitization process, and this difference between calcium and magnesium provides volume between an increase in the porosity of the rock by about 13%.
+3. Dolomite rock: Dolomite rock is often considered one of the good reservoirs as reservoir rock; Because dolomite rock contains magnesium, which is 13% smaller in size than calcium, which is formed during the dolomitisation process, and this difference between calcium and magnesium provides volume between an increase in the porosity of the rock by about 13%.

-Source rocks are rocks rich in organic matter that produce oil and gas when exposed and heated enough, and ideal source rocks contain 1% of organic matter, and at least 0.5% of total organic carbon (TOC).
+Source rocks are rich in organic matter that produce oil and gas when exposed and heated enough, and ideal source rocks contain 1% of organic matter, and at least 0.5% of total organic carbon (TOC).

 The ideal source rock is usually limestone or shale, and it is worth noting that ensuring the formation of good source rock requires good retention of organic matter, which is essential and fundamental to building a complete petroleum system.